Bodybuilding Supplements

 Generally during a Iayoff, the bodybuilder needs only about .5 gram of per pound of bodyweight per day.
 During intense muscle building, the requirements can rise to about a full gram per pound a day.
 During a maintenance period, the demands fall and can be met through a diet containing protein of about .25 gram per pound per day.

-As the bodybuilder reduces his weight resistance and increases his rep/sets in the cutting-up stage, the protein requirement increases minimally and then decreases slightly as competition nears.
+As the bodybuilder reduces his weight resistance and increases his rep/sets in the cutting-up stage, the protein requirement increases minimally and then decreases slightly as the competition nears.

 PROTEIN RETENTION

-It’s difficult to tell someone how much protein he or she will retain in a single 24 hour period, since many factors enter the picture.
+It’s difficult to tell someone how much protein he or she will retain in a single 24 hour period since many factors enter the picture.
 A study performed by Laritcheva (2004) on Russian champion weightlifters, concluded that the athletes retained about 18 grams of protein a day.

 A gain of lean body mass is evidence of protein retention.
-Since about 20% represents protein, a week’s gain of 500-1000 grams (equivalent to 1.3-2.7 pounds) would reflect a retention of 100-200 grams of protein a week, or about 28 grams per day.
+Since about 20% represents a protein, a week’s gain of 500-1000 grams (equivalent to 1.3-2.7 pounds) would reflect retention of 100-200 grams of protein a week or about 28 grams per day.
 And since it is possible that 1000 calories each training day are burned, 25 more grains of protein might be catabolized.
 Therefore, the daily requirement for training together with the increase in lean body tissue could be in excess of 50 grams.

-It is unlikely that this will happen often, because lean muscle tissue cannot be increased at this rate for very long.
+It is unlikely that this will happen often because lean muscle tissue cannot be increased at this rate for very long.
 As a matter of fact, a gain of eight pounds of muscle in a year is quite a lot.

 PROTEIN GUIDELINES